BlakyPawsInSnow/BlakyPawsInSnow/README.md

 - (What I love do) (addiction?
 Nope! it's private :3) ok if u want know other thing about me lets start: My hobby is the draw I love draw I'm an artist and a quadrobric too!(ye I am a therian too but I don't want very talk about it..be therian is isn't fun)
 I try to have a perfect english! it's my 2025 goal too ye cause it's not my main language my main language is french ye I am french :) so srry If I have a bad english I trying my best.
   ⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆.˚✮🎧✮˚.⋆⋆
 -  (Pony town!)
-Ok now lets talk about pony town!:I play in the md/hh and hb (for hb and hh I love to be annoying with this fandom hehe..)place!
+Ok now lets talk about pony town!:I play in the md place!
  I'm not very talkative sometime and I fav to talk with my friends, but if u want talk with me u can!(if I don't have socialanxiety and not too shy :) ) Sometime I'm afk too so if I don't int whisper me! or I am just with my silly friends!!
 (I don't accept all friend request! like if u send me a random friends request I don't gonna accept it, I fav to talk with u first and have a good time with u maybe I'm going to accept to be ur friend) and!
 DNC! my ponies I try to be unique and original to have my unique ponies but I see too much people copy me